Kapple14/Kapple14/README.md

 I started programming at the age of sixteen with C.
 Back then I was enrolled in the advanced computer science course offered by my high school.
 After completing high school I enrolled in the Bachelor's program ["Physics"](https://www.ph.tum.de/academics/bsc/curriculum_2008/) of the [Technical University of Munich](https://www.tum.de).
-During this program my computer and espacially my data analysis skills have improved drastically.
+During this program, my computer and especially my data analysis skills have improved drastically.
 After completing the Bachelor's program I enrolled in the Master's program ["Applied and Engineering Physics"](https://www.ph.tum.de/academics/msc/physics/).
-During the master's program I started to administrate the IT infrastructure of the [DIM](http://dimiklautz.at).
+During the Master's program, I started to administrate the IT infrastructure of the [DIM](http://dimiklautz.at).
-Furthermore, I performed student interns to enhance my laboratory and pratical skills.
+Furthermore, I performed student interns to enhance my laboratory and practical skills.

 ## Programing and coding Languages